lupyuen/lupyuen.github.io/src/pinecone.md

 Hope this addresses the confusion over BL602, as discussed [here](https://news.ycombinator.com/item?id=24916086) and [here](https://news.ycombinator.com/item?id=24877335)

-_(Yes there seems to be a new ESP8266 based on RISC-V, but details are scarce so we'll wait and see)_
+_(Yes there seems to be a new [ESP32 based on RISC-V](https://www.espressif.com/en/news/ESP32_C3), but we don't have the hardware yet so we'll wait and see)_

 _Why not stick with Arm?
 Why get adventurous with RISC-V?_